opensvc/docs.opensvc.com/source/storage.hp3par.rst

 Agent configuration file
 ------------------------

-First of all, we need to teach OpenSVC agents how to connect HP 3Par array.
-The ``<OSVCETC>/auth.conf`` file is used to specify the connection method to each array.
+First of all, we need to tell OpenSVC agents how to connect HP 3Par array.
+The node or cluster configuration file can describe the connection method to each array.
-Configuration below describes our 2 arrays:
+The following configuration describes our 2 arrays:

 * Name between square brackets [] is the array alias used by OpenSVC.
 It have to be unique on a per agent basis.
 It also the array name, reported in the ``Target`` column while issuing ``showrcopy groups`` command
 * ``type`` specify OpenSVC that the declared ressource is a HP 3Par array